Via della Gatta

 Crouching high up on a cornice, at the rear of Palazzo Grazioli, is a small stone cat.
 The feline is thought to come from an ancient temple to the Egyptian goddess Isis, which once stood nearby.
 A neighbouring street, Via della Gatta, is named in its honour.

-It is said that treasure is hidden at the spot where the cat is staring!
+It is said that treasure is hidden at the spot where the cat (some think it may be a monkey) is staring!

 Blogging about Rome,

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and